line/ts-remove-unused/README.md

 ## Examples

-Here are some examples of how this tool will auto-fix unused code.
+Here are some examples of how tsr edits your files when it finds unused code.

 <!-- prettier-ignore-start -->